The California Babies Project

 Our study approach Most studies of parenting and child development either bring families into a laboratory setting and observe interactions in structured tasks, or observe behaviors in the home for short periods of time.
 These approaches provide researchers with more global parenting styles, but don't capture the dynamic nature of parenting.
 Parenting by nature is highly dynamic and variable as parents must continually change their emotions and behaviors to meet the fluctuating needs of their children.
 But, like Gretchen Rubin says, in parenting "the days are long and the years are short."
 Parenting is emotionally intense because it is not limited to short 10 min laboratory sessions, and because the demands are changing on a moment to moment basis.

-This is why we employ a daily diary design where parents must answer questions about their child's emotions and behaviors, as well as their own, for four times a day during two weeks.
+This is why we use a daily diary design where parents answer questions about their child's emotions and behaviors, as well as their own, for three times a day for six days.
 Using this design we can capture the good times, and the bad; the easy times, and the hard; the joyous times, and the frustrating ones.
-This allows us a more realistic understanding of how parents teach self-regulation across a range of emotions.
+This allows us a more realistic understanding of life as it is lived.

 This study is innovative in another way, as well.
 It is interdisciplinary.
 Self-regulation is both a psychological and biological process.
-Therefore, we collect biological data (stress hormones and sleep) in addition to emotions and behaviors to provide a more complete picture of parents and children's regulation in real time.
+Therefore, we collect biological data (stress hormones and sleep) in addition to emotions and behaviors to provide a more complete picture of parents and children's emotions, behaviors, and biology.

-This is why we employ a daily diary design where parents must answer questions about their child's emotions and behaviors, as well as their own, for four times a day during two weeks.
+This is why we use a daily diary design where parents answer questions about their child's emotions and behaviors, as well as their own, for three times a day for six days.
 Using this design we can capture the good times, and the bad; the easy times, and the hard; the joyous times, and the frustrating ones.
-This allows us a more realistic understanding of how parents teach self-regulation across a range of emotions.
+This allows us a more realistic understanding of life as it is lived.

 This study is innovative in another way, as well.
 It is interdisciplinary.
 Self-regulation is both a psychological and biological process.
-Therefore, we collect biological data (stress hormones and sleep) in addition to emotions and behaviors to provide a more complete picture of parents and children's regulation in real time.
+Therefore, we collect biological data (stress hormones and sleep) in addition to emotions and behaviors to provide a more complete picture of parents and children's emotions, behaviors, and biology.

 - Stress hormones Stress evokes feelings of irritability, tension, distress, or frustration.
 It can disrupt sleep and causes the release of the stress hormone, cortisol.
 Dr Hibel’s work has shown that stressors such as poverty and marital conflict may affect parent and child outcomes through their effects on stress hormones such as cortisol.
 This means that cortisol assessments provide an objective view into a parent’s brain, and a gauge of parent’s ability to cope with the demands of parenthood, and may be an early indicator of the effects of stress on young children.
 Throughout the day, parents collect saliva on themselves and their children, which we can assess for cortisol.